-Make sure your students know about the ways their personal information will be collected and handled when they enrol.

-Do this through the Victorian government VET student enrolment privacy notice and your own student enrolment privacy notice.
+Make sure your students know about how you collect and handle their personal information when they enrol.
+Use the Victorian government VET student enrolment privacy notice and your own student enrolment privacy notice.
 Look in the Victorian VET student statistical collection guidelines for more information.

-Student privacy concernse
+Student privacy concerns

-If a student raises a privacy concern with you about retaining their evidence of eligibility, make all reasonable attempts to reassure them of your privacy protection measures.
+If a student raises with you a privacy concern about retaining their evidence of eligibility, make all reasonable attempts to reassure them of your privacy protection measures.

 If the student is still concerned, you can instead retain a declaration that you've sighted the evidence.

-Include the name of the authorised delegate, the date they sighted the evidence, the student's name, and the type of evidence sighted in the declaration.

-Attach it to the student's file
+Include the name of the authorised delegate, the date they sighted the evidence, the student's name and the type of evidence sighted in the declaration.
+Attach it to the student's file.